petter-holmberg/cpp-ref/stl.md

 The standard associative containers are optimized for a mixed combination of inserts, erasures, and lookups.
 But many usage scenarios look more like this: [Meyers01](#Meyers01) §23

-1. Setup phase, consisting mainly of many inserts (and possibly erasures)
+1. *Setup phase*, consisting mainly of many inserts (and possibly erasures)
-2. Lookup phase, consisting mainly of lookups (bulk of the time spent here!)
+2. *Lookup phase*, consisting mainly of lookups (bulk of the time spent here!)
-3. Reorganize phase, modifying/replacing data, then returning to lookup again (if needed at all)
+3. *Reorganize phase*, modifying/replacing data, then returning to lookup again (if needed at all)

 In this type of scenario, replacing the container with a sorted `vector` is likely to improve both memory usage and speed considerably (due to caching), assuming that the lookup phase contains only lookups.